weleoka/ardeidae/README.md

 	- includes recent messages.
 * Notifies when each user joins or leaves.
 * Keeps track of total users online, and total since service launch.

-Also:
+* If running in open mode notifies peers trying to connect with password that they don't need it.

+General server specs and options:
+* Displays output on host machine terminal about operations.

+Also about the protected server mode:
 * The server has the option of being open or password protected.
 * MySQL Database integration to maintain a list of registered users.
+* Password encryption support.
+* Random protocol name generation to prevent unauthorised access.

 Known Issues/Missing Features:
 ------------------------------
-General:
+General functionality:
 * Needs a function to notify peers when user is typing a message.
-* Concider the format for saving message log.
+* Consider the format for saving message log.
 JSON or Object?
 * Needs multiple chattrooms... curently, one instance of the server equals one chattroom.
 * Backup message log to database table (currently stored in array), but at intervals - to free up system memory and provide backup during service down time.

-Protected server:
-* Very low security on passwords and protocol keys.
-We need some encryption and key-generation here!
+* Stop users sending blank messages.

+General server specs and options:
+* Needs a mode switching capability for verbose mode & debug mode.

+Also about the protected server mode:
 * The connecting peer, if not connecting with a password can't tell if the server is down or running in protected mode.
 Some sort of user feedback when connecting with public protocol to protected server is needed.

-* Purge the null values from userArray before sending stats message to clients.